Kovack Advisors Inc. Sells 390 Shares of Intuitive Surgical, Inc. (NASDAQ:ISRG)

-Kovack Advisors Inc. lowered its position in Intuitive Surgical, Inc. (NASDAQ:ISRG – Get Rating) by 28.7% during the 4th quarter, HoldingsChannel reports.
+Kovack Advisors Inc. lessened its stake in Intuitive Surgical, Inc. (NASDAQ:ISRG – Get Rating) by 28.7% during the fourth quarter, HoldingsChannel reports.
 The firm owned 967 shares of the medical equipment provider’s stock after selling 390 shares during the period.
-Kovack Advisors Inc.’s holdings in Intuitive Surgical were worth $257,000 at the end of the most recent reporting period.
+Kovack Advisors Inc.’s holdings in Intuitive Surgical were worth $257,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other institutional investors have also recently made changes to their positions in ISRG.
-MADDEN SECURITIES Corp bought a new position in shares of Intuitive Surgical in the fourth quarter worth $26,000.
-Paragon Wealth Strategies LLC bought a new position in shares of Intuitive Surgical in the fourth quarter worth $27,000.
-Evermay Wealth Management LLC increased its holdings in shares of Intuitive Surgical by 103.4% in the fourth quarter.
-Evermay Wealth Management LLC now owns 118 shares of the medical equipment provider’s stock worth $31,000 after purchasing an additional 60 shares during the period.
-MinichMacGregor Wealth Management LLC bought a new position in shares of Intuitive Surgical in the fourth quarter worth $35,000.
-Finally, Capital Directions Investment Advisors LLC bought a new position in shares of Intuitive Surgical in the fourth quarter worth $37,000.
+Other hedge funds also recently modified their holdings of the company.
+Azimuth Capital Investment Management LLC raised its holdings in shares of Intuitive Surgical by 48.4% in the 4th quarter.
+Azimuth Capital Investment Management LLC now owns 54,074 shares of the medical equipment provider’s stock worth $14,349,000 after purchasing an additional 17,633 shares during the period.
+Ferguson Wellman Capital Management Inc. bought a new stake in Intuitive Surgical during the 4th quarter valued at $259,000.
+First National Bank of Omaha bought a new stake in Intuitive Surgical during the 4th quarter valued at $205,000.
+Rehmann Capital Advisory Group raised its holdings in Intuitive Surgical by 8.2% during the 4th quarter.
+Rehmann Capital Advisory Group now owns 1,419 shares of the medical equipment provider’s stock valued at $377,000 after acquiring an additional 108 shares during the period.
+Finally, Pathstone Family Office LLC raised its holdings in Intuitive Surgical by 17.9% during the 4th quarter.
+Pathstone Family Office LLC now owns 11,798 shares of the medical equipment provider’s stock valued at $3,273,000 after acquiring an additional 1,790 shares during the period.
 Institutional investors own 81.96% of the company’s stock.

 Wall Street Analyst Weigh In